Our Thesis

 The problem?
 As far as we know, there are still no examples anywhere in the world of a LOA 3 or 4 (or comparable) digital identity being accepted on its face by an LOA 3 or 4 relying party; the risk and liability have still not been overcome.

 This can now change.
-With SSI, verifiable credentials, and an applicable governance framework, it’s not only possible to prove possession of LOA 3/4-type credentials, a relying party can also instantly verify that each step in the issuance process was performed appropriately**.
+With AW, verifiable credentials, and an applicable governance framework, it’s not only possible to prove possession of LOA 3/4-type credentials, a relying party can also instantly verify that each step in the issuance process was performed appropriately.
 This creates an interesting market for credentials from high-trust issuers having provably high-quality processes.

 *In 2017 NIST officially deprecated the LOA levels, but the point made here remains the same.